Skip to main content

 Tennessee E-Verify Requirements

-All employers in the state with six (6) or more employees are required to verify employment eligibility using E-Verify.
-Employers also are required to maintain records of all E-Verify results.
+E-Verify is a federally-operated system that allows employers to verify that applicants are legally authorized to work in the U.S. All Tennessee-based employers with 35 or more employees must verify employment eligibility using E-Verify.
+Employers must maintain records of all E-Verify results.

-Proof of U.S. citizenship or legal residence is required for obtaining a driver's license or state ID.
+Applicants in Tennessee must show proof of U.S. citizenship or legal residency to get a driver’s license or state ID.

 Public Benefits Restrictions